Dimension features are stored in dimension feature classes in geodatabases.

 If you're creating a dimension feature class in a feature dataset, the coordinate system is automatically set.

 - On the Tolerance page, provide an x,y tolerance.
 The x,y tolerance is calculated based on the coordinate system specified.
 The default tolerance is sufficient in most cases.
 When you're finished, click Next.

-If you make changes to the x,y, tolerance and want to revert back to the default value, click the Reset To Default button.
+If you make changes to the x,y, tolerance and want to revert to the default value, click the Reset To Default button.

-- On the Resolution page, the Accept default resolution and domain extent (recommended) option is checked by default.
+- On the Resolution page, the Accept default resolution and domain extent (recommended) check box is checked by default.
 The default resolution and extents are sufficient in most situations, but if you know that your data needs these properties changed, uncheck the Accept default resolution and domain extent (recommended) check box and edit the x,y, resolution value.